ama-lyn/alx_python/python-hello_world/README.md

 ## Task 0

-Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.Use the function print
+Write a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.Use the function print.

 ## Task 2